MarRac15/julia_binding/README.md

 # Binding Julia with C++, Fortran and Java
 >This project explores the possible use cases for Julia in the Euro Fusion Project.
 It aims to show how well Julia integrates with native code (e.g. C++, Fortran) and how well Julia integrates with Java.
+In addition, there is test of running workflows in Julia.

 >This is the result of my research - I will show you everything you need to know in order to run my test programs, tell you about some reocurring errors and show how to avoid them.